eirikt/default-webapp-heroku/README.md

 ...

 For a full public launch, the site should be given a proper domain name.
 That is easily accomplished with Heroku's [custom domain][heroku-custom-domains] functionality.

+Node's embedded HTTP server is superfast and scalable, but is by default quite stripped with regard to security configurations.
+Have a look at e.g. [this](https://blog.liftsecurity.io/2012/12/07/writing-secure-express-js-apps) and [this](http://recxltd.blogspot.no/2012/03/seven-web-server-http-headers-that.html) blog posts describing some quick and easy ways of increasing your site's protection against the usual malicious attack suspects.

 ---